rzeldent/esp32-smartdisplay/README.md

 - No support for touch,
 - Not using code already present in the ESP firmware
 - No LVGL integration
+- Easy compile the same application for different boards

 ## Dependencies